rubenggarcia/xp-peng430/README.md

         Option               "IgnoreABI"
     EndSection

-Restart computer (or only lightdm) and enjou
+Restart computer (or only lightdm) and enjoy